Software Engineer Salary in the United States (2026 Guide)

 … min read

-• The average software engineer salary in the United States ranges from $130,000 to $150,000 in 2025.
+• The average software engineer salary in the United States ranges from $130,000 to $150,000 in base pay in 2026, depending on the source and experience level.

 Being a software engineering student, you might be wondering what would be the software engineer salary in the United States.
 This question arises in every software engineer’s mind all around the world when they look at their careers in the next years to come.